About

 Early Career and Work on Capitol Hill

-Ivey and his wife Jolene bought their first home together in Prince George’s County in 1988.
-From 1990 to 1994, Ivey served as an Assistant U.S. Attorney for the District of Columbia.
-While there, he handled over 40 criminal jury trials, several appeals and grand jury investigations, and prosecuted major felonies and misdemeanors, including MS-13 gang members.
-During Ivey’s final two years in the office, he served under then-U.S. Attorney Eric H. Holder Jr., who later became President Obama’s Attorney General.
+Ivey and his wife Jolene bought their first house together in Prince George’s County in 1988.
+From 1990 to 1994, Ivey served as the Assistant U.S. Attorney for the District of Columbia.
+While there, Ivey handled nearly 40 criminal jury trials, numerous appeals and grand jury investigations, and prosecuted major felonies and misdemeanors, including MS-13 gang members.
+During his final two years in the office, he served under then-U.S. Attorney Eric H. Holder Jr., who later became President Obama’s Attorney General.

-In 1998, then-Maryland Governor Parris Glendening appointed Ivey to be the Chairman of Maryland's Public Service Commission, which has jurisdiction over the electric, telecommunications, and gas industries in the state.
+In 1998, then-Maryland Governor Parris Glendening appointed Ivey to be the Chairman of Maryland's Public Service Commission, where he held jurisdiction over the electric, telecommunications, and gas industries in the state.

 Public Office and Prince George’s County State’s Attorney

-Ivey was elected State’s Attorney for Prince George’s County in 2002 and served two consecutive terms, during which he was a tireless fighter for his community.
+Ivey was elected State’s Attorney for Prince George’s County in 2002 and served for two consecutive terms, during which he was a tireless fighter for his community.
 As State’s Attorney, Ivey helped create a more comprehensive and collaborative approach to rehabilitative justice, launched an aggressive community outreach program to work with community groups and residents to make neighborhoods safer, and developed youth empowerment initiatives to help reduce juvenile crime by getting youth involved in learning life skills and in understanding the criminal justice process.
-He also pushed for stronger witness intimidation penalties and established a first-of-its-kind Domestic Violence Prosecution Unit.
+He also established a first-of-its-kind Domestic Violence Prosecution Unit and pushed for stronger witness intimidation penalties.
 When the real estate market went south, he established an award-winning mortgage fraud unit that stood up for homeowners.

-Congressman Ivey currently resides in Prince George’s County with his wife, Jolene, who is the County Councilmember At-Large.
-He has six children and three grandchildren.
+Today, Congressman Ivey resides in Prince George’s County with his wife, Jolene, who is a Councilmember At-Large for Prince George’s County.
+He has six children, one daughter, and five sons.
 His son, Julian, serves as a Delegate for District 47A in the Maryland House of Delegates.